 Also of interest is that Castle Rock has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.37% of the workforce.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.96% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Castle Rock is a somewhat ethnically-diverse town.
 The people who call Castle Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Castle Rock residents report their race to be White, followed by Asian.
 Castle Rock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.54% of the town’s residents.
-Important ancestries of people in Castle Rock include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 11.04% of the town’s residents.
+Important ancestries of people in Castle Rock include German, English, Irish, Italian, and European.